Book a Meeting

 MSC-coated nanoparticles (NPs) are also employed in the context of phototherapeutic regimens.
 The resultant biomimetic photodynamic therapy (PDT) particles were loaded with two photosensitizing agents with high efficiency owing to the ideal loading characteristics of the internal particles, and both could be activated by irradiation.
 By using the particles in vitro and in vivo, scientists found that MSC coating could extend circulation, improve tumor targeting, and enhance anti-tumor efficacy.

-VSEL-like stem cells with diameters of up to 5 µm in cell cultures as individual cells (arrows) or cell clusters.Fig.1 VSEL-like stem cells with diameters of up to 5 µm in cell cultures as individual cells (arrows) or cell clusters.
-(Virant-Klun, 2019)
+VSEL-like stem cells with diameters of up to 5 µm in cell cultures as individual cells (arrows) or cell clusters.Fig.1 VSEL-like stem cells observed in culture, appearing as solitary entities (indicated by arrows) or forming cellular aggregates, with diameters reaching up to 5 µm.1, 3

 Our SC-NP Technology